creativecommons/legaldb/README.md

 that we use to build the pages.

-Apart from countries.csv, do not edit the content of these files, rather edit the Google Sheet then run overwrite-data.sh .
+Apart from countries.csv, do not edit the content of these files, rather edit the Google Sheet then run `./scripts/overwrite-data.sh` .

 ## countries.csv